windicss/docs/integrations/vue-cli.md

 ## Configuration

-You can change the behaviour of the plugin by modifying the options in `./vue.config.js`.
+You can change the behavior of the plugin by modifying the options in `./vue.config.js`.

 ```js vue.config.js
 module.exports = {